toladata/Knowledgebase/6-programs/program-guide.md

 TolaData provides the option to capture the following information on relevant program stakeholders:

-* Stakeholder type
+* `Stakeholder Type`

-* Contact details
+* `Contact Details`

-* Supporting documentation: Memorandum of Understanding \(MOU\), due diligence, etc.
+* `Supporting documentation`: Memorandum of Understanding \(MOU\), due diligence, etc.

-Stakeholders can be added to through the Stakeholders form under the programs section.
-And here's how to do it:
+To add stakeholders:

+1. Go to the `Programs` tab and click on the `Stakeholder` section.
+2. Click, `Add Stakeholder`.
+3. Add your stakeholder `Name` (required).
+Additionally, you can complete the `Sectors`, `Role`, `Type`, and `Country` fields.

 ![](https://lh4.googleusercontent.com/dzpRUgUg291pH6he-W6mzw5tli9fd0ttl9gj3fOJgyp7qnn39Uy6ne5XGPki5QQTejNXuyswTgtxW1lqNu7ZalmOmocMiV7l8Xg0kt5rxydlvkNukTy65WIRpxes8sxWhm2YMwsU)

-**Stakeholder registry**
+> **Tip: Stakeholder registry**

-If stakeholder registry is something you maintain for your organization then this is the place where your add it on TolaData!
+> If stakeholder registry is something you maintain for your organization then this is the place where your add it on TolaData!
 This helps you to keep track of your stakeholder status and maintain work history log.
 This helps to maintain continuity in case of staff transition and provide easy access to information on last contact with a stakeholder.
 The stakeholders created can be added to multiple programs and sites to avoid duplication of information.

 ### Sectors